 Applications for the Dietetic Internship are a separate application process.
 The program participates with the DICAS.
 The deadline application is February 15th.

 DI Open House

 Our program does not schedule one specific date for an open house.
 We are available throughout the year to meet with you.
-Please contact Karen Wetherall, DI Director, at firstname.lastname@example.org.
-She will coordinate appointments for you to meet with faculty to discuss your interests at your convenience.
+Please contact Karen Wetherall, DI Director, and she will coordinate appointments for you to meet with faculty to discuss your interests at your convenience.